LeoUtas/sagemaker_binary_mnist/README.md

 </br>

 To build a Neural Network, we must define helper functions as the building blocks for constructing the architecture.
 I will not list those functions here because they will make this README unnecessarily long.
 I only present the construction of the Neural Network.
+For more details regarding helper functions and components of nn_Llayers_binary(), please see utils_binary.py in this repository and refer to <a href="https://github.com/LeoUtas/2-layer_neural_network.git">2-layer_neural_network</a>.

 ```python
 layer_dims = [784, 128, 64, 1]